treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 key here is that you pick a style and stick to it.
 To suggest changes or fix bugs please open an [issue][] or [pull request][pull] on Git Hub.

+These guidelines are designed to be compatible with Joe Celko's [SQL Programming Style][celko] book to make adoption for teams already following that standard simple.
+This guide is a little more opinionated in some areas and in others a little more relaxed.
+It is certainly more succinct where [Celko's book][celko] contains anecdotes and reasoning behind each rule as thoughtful prose.

+You can easily include this guide in [Markdown format][dl-md] as a part of a project's code base or reference it here for anyone on the project to freely read—much harder with a physical book!

 ## General

 ### Do